This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Hip Dysplasia

-Hip dysplasia can be treated with surgery that realigns the hip joint and keeps the top of the femur in place in the joint.[2]
 Physical therapy may also help prevent dysplasia by working on the tone of the muscles surrounding the joint.
 Therapy may also help a child move to avoid further damage to the joint.

 Abnormal contractions of muscles in the feet of a child with cerebral palsy can lead to a flat foot with no arch or a very low arch.
 This is most common when cerebral palsy causes the muscles in the foot to have a low tone.

-A child may also develop what is called equinovarus, more commonly known as clubfoot.
-With this deformity, the foot twists upward and makes walking and other weight-bearing activity difficult.
-Flat foot is most often treated with a simple orthotic insert, while clubfoot is typically treated with surgery and casting.
+A child may also develop equinovarus, more commonly known as clubfoot.
+With this deformity, the foot twists upward, making walking and other weight-bearing activity difficult.

 When the tone of muscles in the ankles is too high, a child may develop toe walking.
 The contracture of the muscles makes a child walk on their toes or the balls of the feet.
-Physical therapy to stretch the muscles or casts along with Botox and physical therapy can help improve how a child walks.

 If these strategies do not help, surgery can be used to release the Achilles tendon.